barryclark/jekyll-now/_posts/2017-03-24-sequence-labeling-on-a-structured-data.md

    XML processing instructions to add annotations.
 But in practice XML annotations are way more convenient (and XML tooling is much more mature for tags), that we almost always use tags and must obey correct nesting.

-Both these problems move us into the domain of *constrained label decoding*.
+Both these problems move us into the domain of [*constrained label decoding*](http://www.cs.toronto.edu/~graves/phd.pdf).
 Among all possible label assignments we must pick the one that minimises the total loss *given the structural constrains*.

-The problem of IOB constraints can be addressed by applying Viterbi-style decoding with the transition matrix that defines the constraint.
+The problem of IOB constraints can be addressed by applying [Viterbi-style decoding](https://en.wikipedia.org/wiki/Viterbi_algorithm) with the transition matrix that defines the constraint (and identity emission matrix).

 The problem of satisfying XML structure constraint is just a bit more complicated.
-To understand it better, let usre-formulate it in the terms of interval nesting problem.
+To understand it better, let's re-formulate it in terms of interval nesting problem.

 ### XML tree as a set of nested intervals
 First, lets define the text content of an XML document.
 Text content is the text we get after removing all XML tags.